XP-NETWORK/documentation/docs/Multibridge2.0/why.md

 <ReactPlayer controls url='https://www.youtube.com/watch?v=QUtH9_vURTA' />

 ## 🛖 Games 🏰
 NFT-centered games can go cross-chain.
 That adds new, previously unavailable interaction to the game flow.
 NFT armies can invade the foreign kingdoms of the other chains.
 NFT explorers can travel in the parallel worlds of foreign chains and either return promoted with treasure and experience or be burned on the other sides of reality.
-They can also add extra rarity for the bridged NFTs, slightly changing the look of the asset and increasing the characters' experience.
+They can also add extra rarity for the bridged NFTs, slightly changing the look of the asset and increasing the character's experience.

 ## 🔮 Metaverses 🪩
 NFT guests can visit Metaverse locations on various chains and gain experience or earn tokens for completing complicated quests.
-Colledges and universities can open metaverse courses and lectures for NFT students from different chains and accept foreign ledger currencies as tuition.
+Colleges and universities can open metaverse courses and lectures for NFT students from different chains and accept foreign ledger currencies as tuition.

 ## 🗺️ Globalizing Markets 🏪
 Keeping all the NFTs at home means bounding them to the local ecosystem user base.
 Quickly increasing the demand for the goods whose life cycle is at its decline can be achieved by moving them to a *new market on another blockchain*.
 That is where our bridge comes into play.
 Marketplaces distribute their risks, and instead of putting all their eggs in one basket, go cross-chain.
 This way, they simultaneously expand their reach and market share.